elijahsamuels/rails-generators-readme/README.md

 rails generate <name of generator> <options> --no-test-framework
 ```

 `--no-test-framework` is a flag that tells the generator not to create any tests for the newly-generated models, controllers, etc. When you're working on your own Rails applications, you don't need the flag — it's quite helpful for quickly stubbing out a test suite.
-However, it's necessary for labs because we don't want Rails adding additional tests on top of the test suite that already comes with the lesson.
+However, it's necessary for Learn.co labs because we don't want Rails adding additional tests on top of the test suite that already comes with the lesson.

 For efficiency's sake, Rails aliased the `generate` method to `g`, so the CLI command above could be shortened to: